Codes Dictionary

 2. General Structure

-The precise structure of the WID is mostly of interest to users that download the database in bulk of through the statistical packages in R and Stata.
+The precise structure of the WID is primarily of interest to users who download the database in bulk through the statistical packages in R and Stata.

-Every data series in the WID has a WID code (which refers to the concept under consideration), a percentile code (which refers to a specific part of the distribution, if applicable) and a country (or region) code, that refers the area under consideration.
-Finally, every data point is also associated to a specific year.
-The WID codes themselves are constructed by combining specific codes for series types, concepts, age groups and population unit.
+Every data series in the WID has a WID code (which refers to the concept under consideration), a percentile code (which refers to a specific part of the distribution, if applicable), and a country (or region) code that refers to the area under consideration.
+Finally, every data point is also associated with a specific year.
+The WID codes are constructed by combining specific codes for series types, concepts, age groups, and population units.

 For example, consider the following: